Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Conclusion

 \section{Conclusion}

-We have studied Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^r,s)[G]$, a group ring of a finite abelian group $G$ over a Galois ring ${\rm GR}(p^r,s)$.
-We have characterized such codes as well as determined necessary and sufficient conditions for ${\rm GR}(p^r,s)[G]$ to contain a Euclidean (resp, Hermitian) self-dual abelian code.
-For any finite abelian group $G$ and Galois ring ${\rm GR}(p^r,s)$, the enumerations of such self-dual codes have been given but the enumeration formulas conatain terms which have not been well studied.
+Self-dual and complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ have been studied with respect to the Euclidean and Hermitian inner products, a group ring of a finite abelian group $G$ over a Galois ring ${\rm GR}(p^r,s)$.
+We have characterized such self-dual codes as well as determined necessary and sufficient conditions for ${\rm GR}(p^r,s)[G]$ to contain a Euclidean (resp, Hermitian) self-dual abelian code.
+For any finite abelian group $G$ and Galois ring ${\rm GR}(p^r,s)$, the enumerations of such self-dual codes have been given.
 In the case where $\gcd(|G|,p)=1$, the enumeration has been completed by restricting the Sylow $p$-subgroup to be $\{0\}$.
 Applying some known results on cyclic codes of length $p^a$ over ${\rm GR}(p^2,s)$, we have determined explicitly the numbers of Euclidean and Hermitian self-dual abelian codes in ${\rm GR}(p^2,s)[G]$ if the Sylow $p$-subgroup of $G$ is cyclic.
 As corollaries, analogous results on Euclidean and Hermitian self-dual cyclic codes over ${\rm GR}(p^r,s)$ have been concluded.
+Subsequently, the characterization and enumeration of complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ have been given.
+The number of complementary dual abelian codes in ${\rm GR}(p^r,s)[G]$ has been shown to be independent of $r$ and the Sylow $p$-subgroup of $G$.

 It would be interesting to study the unknown terms in Theorem \ref{NEHA} and extend the results to abelian codes over finite chain rings or the case where the Sylow $p$-subgroup of the group is not cyclic.